Isoheptane/isoheptane.github.io/content/posts/hyprland-with-multi-monitors/index.en.md

 hyprctl dispatch exec alacritty
 ```

 So, it's possible can run a shell script when the switch workspace shortcut key is pressed.
-In this shell scrpt, we find the focused monitor and then switch to corresponding monitor.
+In this shell script, we find the focused monitor and then switch to corresponding monitor.

 ## Shell Script
 ### Find The Focused Monitor